 We issue certain variable annuity products with guaranteed minimum benefits ("GMxB") that provide the policyholder a minimum return based on their initial deposit (i.e., the Benefit Base) less withdrawals.
 In some cases, the Benefit Base may be increased by additional deposits, bonus amounts, accruals or optional market value step-ups.
-Liabilities for variable annuity guaranteed benefits are classified as MRBs and measured at fair value.
-Certain index-linked annuity products may also have guaranteed minimum benefits GMxBs classified as MRBs.
+Variable annuity guaranteed benefits are classified as MRBs and measured at fair value.
+Certain index-linked annuity products may also have GMxBs classified as MRBs.
 See Note 4 of the Notes to the Interim Condensed Consolidated Financial Statements and "Quantitative and Qualitative Disclosures About Market Risk."